wazo-platform/wazo-doc/source/upgrade/15.20/jessie.rst

 * Purge removed packages.
 You can see the list of packages in this state by running ``dpkg -l |
   awk '/^rc/ { print $2 }'`` and purge all of them with ``apt-get purge $(dpkg -l | awk '/^rc/ { print $2 }')``.

+* If you had customizations in one of these files:

+  * :file:`/etc/default/asterisk`
+  * :file:`/etc/default/consul`
+  * :file:`/etc/default/xivo-ctid`

+  Then you'll need to review your customizations to make sure they still work with systemd.
+This is necessary since these 3 files aren't read under systemd.

+  For :file:`/etc/default/asterisk`, only the CONFD_* options are automatically migrated to :file:`/etc/systemd/system/asterisk.service.d/auto-sysv-migration.conf`.

+  For :file:`/etc/default/consul`, only the WAIT_FOR_LEADER and CONFIG_DIR options are automatically migrated to :file:`/etc/systemd/system/consul.service.d/auto-sysv-migration.conf`.

+  For :file:`/etc/default/xivo-ctid`, only the XIVO_CTID_AMI_PROXY option is automatically migrated to :file:`/etc/systemd/system/xivo-ctid.service.d/auto-sysv-migration.conf`.

 * Reboot your system.
 It is necessary for the upgrade to the Linux kernel and init system (systemd) to be effective.